benhook1013/space-game/PLAYTEST_CHECKLIST.md

 - [ ] Explosion animation and sound play when a ship is destroyed
 - [ ] Mining laser emits a looping sound while active
 - [ ] Game can be paused and resumed
+- [ ] Pausing mutes audio or lowers volume according to settings
 - [ ] Pressing `H` shows a help overlay; `Esc` or `H` closes it and resumes play
 - [ ] Pressing `U` shows an upgrades overlay and pauses the game; `Esc` or `U` closes it